 Can I make this cake gluten-free or refined sugar-free?

-To make the cake refined sugar-free, you can use brown sugar or coconut sugar but it will make the cake a dark red-brown color.
+To make the cake refined sugar-free, you can use brown sugar or coconut sugar but your cake will be a dark red-brown color.

 Can I bake the cake in a different cake pan?